-GLIS provides investors with a liquid and globally diversified means of gaining exposure to essential service infrastructure assets.
-These assets are relatively uncorrelated with other asset classes, provide investors with inflation linked income and the potential for modest capital growth.
-GLIS has become a successful standalone asset class because it has delivered stong risk-adjusted investment returns.
+GLIS offers investors a liquid and globally diversified means of gaining exposure to essential service infrastructure assets.
+These assets are relatively uncorrelated with other asset classes, provide investors with the opportunity to generate inflation linked income and have the potential for modest capital growth.
+GLIS has become a successful standalone asset class because historically its risk-adjusted investment returns have exceeded investors' expectations.

-Use of GLIS within investor portfolios have varied over time.
+Use of GLIS within investor portfolios has varied over time.
 Initially we saw GLIS used as a defensive, low volatility equity.
-This expanded to see it used as a source of income, as declining bond yields increased the relative appeal of its growing and relatively secure dividend streams.
-Most recently, we have seen listed infrastructure form part of the real assets segment of investors' portfolios, due to the nature of its long-life, hard assets and ability to provide insulation from the effects of inflation.
+This expanded to see it used as a potential source of income, as declining bond yields increased the relative appeal of its growing dividend streams.

+Most recently, we have seen listed infrastructure form part of the real assets segment of investors' portfolios, due to the nature of its long-life, hard assets and ability to offer insulation from the effects of inflation.

 We have also seen investors utilise GLIS as a diversified, liquid and lower fee alternative to unlisted infrastructure allocations.

-Over the past decade1, the GLIS asset class has generated returns of 6%2 p.a. with a standard deviation of return of 13% pa.
-This compares favourably to global equities (4% pa3), global property securities (1% pa4), Master Limited Partnerships (MLPs, 6% pa5) and global bonds (4% pa6).
+Since the strategy's inception in June 20071, the GLIS asset class has generated returns of 6%2 p.a. with a standard deviation of return of 13% pa.
+This compares favourably to global equities (4% pa3), global property securities (1% pa4), Master Limited Partnerships (MLPs, 4% pa5) and global bonds (3% pa6) although please do remember that past performance is not indicative of future returns.